 The first male character with long hair

-Horst Janson had his breakthrough when he played the first male character with long hair in German television history, on the hit show Der Bastian (1973).
-Although he played a twenty-something, he was 37 years old at the time.
+Horst Janson had his breakthrough when he played the first male character with long hair in German television history, on the hit show Der Bastian (Rudolf Jugert, 1973) with Lina Carstens.
+Although he played a twenty-something student, he was 37 years old at the time.
 During this period, he won several awards like the Golden Otto (1973) by Bravo magazine and the Bambi in 1974 as the most popular actor.

-In the cinema he starred in the violent mob thriller Zinksärge für die Goldjungen/Battle of the Godfathers (Jürgen Roland, 1973).
-In Great-Britain he played the lead in the Hammer horror film Captain Kronos - Vampire Hunter (Brian Clemens, 1974) with Caroline Munro.
+In the cinema, he starred in the violent mob thriller Zinksärge für die Goldjungen/Battle of the Godfathers (Jürgen Roland, 1973).
+In Great Britain, he replaced the veteran Van Helsing alias Peter Cushing as a professional vampire hunter in the Hammer Horror film Captain Kronos - Vampire Hunter (Brian Clemens, 1974) with Caroline Munro.

 On television, he appeared in Sesamstraße (1980-1983), the German version of Sesame Street.
 In 1986, he appeared in The Last Days of Patton (Delbert Mann, 1986), a made-for-television film sequel to the film Patton (1970), which portrays the last few months of the general's life, with George C. Scott reprising his role as Patton.